bitsoal/VASP_HTC_framework/Manual.md

 ## Terminologies we used
-We adopt the terminologies below from pymatgen, atomate:
+We adopt the terminologies below from pymatgen and atomate:

 * firetask - A Firetask is an atomic computing job.
 For example:
   * copy, move, remove files